uperl/Archive-Libarchive-FFI/README.md

 Bad things will happen if the buffer falls out of scope and is deallocated before you free the archive, so make sure that there is a reference to the buffer somewhere in your programmer until `archive_read_free` is called.

+## archive\_read\_set\_filter\_option($archive, $module, $option, $value)

+Specifies an option that will be passed to currently-registered filters (including decompression filters).

+If option and value are both `undef`, these functions will do nothing and `ARCHIVE_OK` will be returned.
+If option is `undef` but value is not, these functions will do nothing and `ARCHIVE_FAILED` will be returned.

+If module is not `undef`, option and value will be provided to the filter or reader named module.
+The return value will be that of the module.
+If there is no such module, `ARCHIVE_FAILED` will be returned.

+If module is `NULL`, option and value will be provided to every registered module.
+If any module returns `ARCHIVE_FATAL`, this value will be returned immediately.
+Otherwise, `ARCHIVE_OK` will be returned if any module accepts the option, and `ARCHIVE_FAILED` in all other cases.

+## archive\_read\_set\_format($archive, $format)

+Undocumented libarchive function.

+## archive\_read\_set\_format\_option($archive, $module, $option, $value)

+Specifies an option that will be passed to currently-registered format readers.

+If option and value are both `undef`, these functions will do nothing and `ARCHIVE_OK` will be returned.
+If option is `undef` but value is not, these functions will do nothing and `ARCHIVE_FAILED` will be returned.

+If module is not `undef`, option and value will be provided to the filter or reader named module.
+The return value will be that of the module.
+If there is no such module, `ARCHIVE_FAILED` will be returned.

+If module is `NULL`, option and value will be provided to every registered module.
+If any module returns `ARCHIVE_FATAL`, this value will be returned immediately.
+Otherwise, `ARCHIVE_OK` will be returned if any module accepts the option, and `ARCHIVE_FAILED` in all other cases.

+## archive\_read\_set\_option($archive, $module, $option, $value)

+Calls `archive_read_set_format_option` then
+`archive_read_set_filter_option`.
+If either function returns `ARCHIVE_FATAL`, `ARCHIVE_FATAL` will be returned immediately.
+Otherwise, greater of the two values will be returned.

+## archive\_read\_set\_options($archive, $opts)

+options is a comma-separated list of options.
+If options is `undef` or empty, `ARCHIVE_OK` will be returned immediately.

+Calls `archive_read_set_option` with each option in turn.
+If any `archive_read_set_option` call returns `ARCHIVE_FATAL`, `ARCHIVE_FATAL` will be returned immediately.

+- option=value

+    The option/value pair will be provided to every module.
+Modules that do not accept an option with this name will ignore it.

+- option

+    The option will be provided to every module with a value of "1".

+- !option

+    The option will be provided to every module with an `undef` value.

+- module:option=value, module:option, module:!option

+    As above, but the corresponding option and value will be provided only to modules whose name matches module.

 ## archive\_read\_support\_filter\_all($archive)